 You will want a representative with the proper connections so that they can move your paperwork as quickly as possible.
-Plus, they will know who to contact if a question arises or if something is not right.
+Plus, they will know who to contact if a question arises or if something is wrong.
 Having a representative with the right connections means saving days, if not weeks, to deal with unexpected events that need a proper response.
 Plus, those who are well connected can limit the confusion and frustration that sometimes occurs during the process.

 Proper Fees & Timely Service

-The fee structure should be one based on results, not on the time it takes to push through your application.
-This is because a typical application process takes from seven to ten months, mostly because immigration is bureaucratic and understaffed, given the demand.
+The fee structure should be based on results, not on the time it takes to push through your application.
+This is because a typical application process takes seven to ten months, mostly because immigration is bureaucratic and understaffed, given the demand.
 However, the wait will be worth it when you get a representative who knows the process and can deal with or even avoid complications so that you can start your residency in Costa Rica.

 -Written by Glenn Tellier (Founder of CRIE and Grupo Gap).